LittleJustices/Rustball/ROLLSYNTAX.md

 **Notation:** ke

-Keep exact keeps only those dice whose result exactly matches one of its right-hand arguments, regardless of how many dice that is.
-For example:
+Example:

 > ~roll 5d4ke[2, 3]
 > Output:
 > 5d4ke[2, 3]:
 > 8 (5d4 -> [3, 3, 4, 1, 2], keep exactly [2, 3] -> [3, 3, 2])

+Keep exact keeps only those dice whose result exactly matches one of its right-hand arguments, regardless of how many dice that is.

 Keep exact accepts both single numbers and arrays as arguments, and they work just like they do with explode and reroll modifiers: the argument(s) are those numbers a die's result has to match in order to be kept.